delfiramirez/retail-wp/README.md

 All other content copyright or licensed by their respective authors.

-For educational or recreational purposes.
+A professional template brought here, for educational or recreational purposes.